acmbpdc/ACM-Dev-Foundations/docs/Week 3: Final Project Development/README.md

-# Building a Simplified Flask-Based Portfolio Website
+# A Full Stack Portfolio Website

 In this workshop, we'll be building a simple portfolio website with Flask and a MySQL database.
 We'll cover everything from setup to integrating the database and creating a user-friendly front end with Bootstrap.